theredfish/indiedevcasts/README.md

 - Help people to build similar NextJS apps
   - Please note that I'm coding as fast as possible due to the limited time on this project.
 It's not the best architecture you can find.
 Many shortcuts are taken, plus I push my experimentations here.
 - Allow readers to correct typos, dead links, accessibility, or add additional information where appropriate, etc. I will be happy to receive any PR helping to improve the website content.

-I just ask you not to copy/paste the entire design.
-Using small portions/getting inspiration is fine.
-I just don't want to see clones of my website (or pages).
-Thanks!